Territorial Skills Competition

 Registration

 Unlock your potential at the Yukon Territorial Skills Competition!
 Our online registration form is easy and fast to complete.
-Registration will be open from February 3rd to 28th 2025!
+Stay tuned - Registration will be open from February 1st to 28th, 2026!

 Competition Rules and Competitor Preparation